JetBrains/Qodana/topics/space-automation.md

 [Docker image](docker-images.md) of %instance% to run.

 The `QODANA_TOKEN` variable refers to the [project token](project-token.md) generated in Qodana Cloud and contained in the `qodana-token` secret.
-This token is required by the paid %instance% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
-You can see these sections to learn how to generate the project token:

-* The [project setup](set-up-your-project.md) section explains how to get the project token generated while first working with Qodana Cloud.
-* The [](cloud-projects.topic#cloud-manage-projects) section explains how to create a project in the existing Qodana Cloud organization.

 Once the project token is generated, in the **Settings** section of your JetBrains Space environment [create a secret](%Space-secret%) with the `qodana-token` name.
 Save the project token as the value for this secret.

 The `shellScript` block contains the `qodana` command for running %instance%, and it can also contain the [options](docker-image-configuration.topic) that can be used during the run like [quality gate](quality-gate.topic) or